 Q. Will I be in pain after the operation?

-A. With Lichtenstein and laparoscopic tension free repairs, there is significantly less discomfort post-operatively.
-However, this is still a major concern for patients and we take great care to minimize postoperative pain.
+A. With Lichtenstein and laparoscopic tension-free repairs, there is significantly less discomfort post-operatively.
+However, this is still a major concern for patients and we take great care to minimize post-operative pain.
 All open repairs are usually performed under local anesthesia.
 This usually helps to minimize post-operative pain.
 In laparoscopic operations, local anesthetics are injected into incisions.
-More complex abdominal operations requiring inpatient admission are offered epidural anesthesia.
+Inpatient admissions requiring complex abdominal operations are offered epidural anesthesia.
 We provide patients with painkillers to go home with.
 A combination of narcotics and ant-inflammatory medications is effective in minimizing pain.
 We recommend that these be taken regularly for the first 72 hours and then as needed thereafter.

 Q. When will I be able to return to work?

-A. This depends upon individual factor such as sensitivity to pain as well as the type of work you do.
+A. This depends on individual factors such as sensitivity to pain as well as the type of work you do.
 Typically, office workers whose jobs do not require much physical activity can usually return after a few days.
 Those with jobs that involve a lot of physical activity may require two or three weeks before returning to work.